etegaurav/etegaurav.github.io/_posts/2022-6-3-Account-Set-Up.md

 ![pexels-pixabay-270700](/images/pexels-pixabay-270700.jpg)

+---
+layout: post
-## How to set up a trial account in the SAP Business Technology Platform
+title: 1.
+How to set up a trial account in the SAP Business Technology Platform
+---

+##

 **You will learn**